MME83/inoxoft-course/inoxoft-task12/readme.md

 4.2. get one flat: 'http://localhost:5000/flats/flat_id' use get method 4.3. create flat: 'http://localhost:5000/flats' use post method with json format 4.4. update flat: 'http://localhost:5000/flats/flat_id' use patch method (if you change owners, leave old(if they still) and/or add/write new some)
-4.5. delete building: 'http://localhost:5000/flats/flat_id' use delete method 5.1. login: 'http://localhost:5000/auth/login' use post method (with login as 'email', password) 5.2. loginout: 'http://localhost:5000/auth/login' use post method (with access_token) 5.3. refresh: 'http://localhost:5000/auth/login' use post method (with refresh_token)
+4.5. delete flat: 'http://localhost:5000/flats/flat_id' use delete method 5.1. login: 'http://localhost:5000/auth/login' use post method (with login as 'email', password) 5.2. loginout: 'http://localhost:5000/auth/login' use post method (with access_token) 5.3. refresh: 'http://localhost:5000/auth/login' use post method (with refresh_token)